telerik/blazor-docs/components/map/events.md

 ## OnMarkerClick

-The `OnMarkerClick` event fires when the user clicks on a marker.
+The `OnMarkerClick` event fires when the user clicks or taps a marker.
 The `OnMarkerClick` event handler receives an argument of type `MapMarkerClickEventArgs`, which exposes the following properties:

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)